Facing

 When

-the older warriors return home with a lion, a one-week celebration
+the senior warriors return home with a lion, a one-week celebration

-will take place throughout communities.
+would take place throughout the area.
 Women from various villages

-The warrior will receive Imporro, a doubled-sided beaded shoulder
+The warrior would receive Imporro, a doubled-sided beaded shoulder

 The

-success of lion hunting brings gratitude and excitement to the
+success of lion hunting brought excitement and gratitude to the

 entire community.
-The achievement is perceived as individual
+The achievement was perceived as individual

 bravery.
-The community will honor Olmurani lolowuaru (the hunter)
+The community honored Olmurani lolowuaru (the lion hunter)

 with much respect throughout his lifetime.
-The hunter will also
+The hunter would also

 receive a nickname, for example, Miseyieki, from his colleagues.